minhazemon21/Next-JS/README.md

 # React-JS

-# to crate first project open terminal and write this: npx create-next-app (name of your project)
+To crate first project open terminal and write this: npx create-next-app (name of your project)